fengcong1992/fengcong1992.github.io/_pages/about.md

 News
 ------
+* 07/22: I gave a talk at the Center for Wind Energy at the University of Texas at Dallas, titled 'Meteorology-informed Artificial Intelligence for Solar Forecasting'.
 * 06/22: I am involved in the organizing committee of the [IEEE PES Grid Edge Technologies Conference and Exposition](https://pes-gridedge.org).
 * 06/22: We gave a presentation about our "National Intrahour Wind Power Production Database" project at a DOE WETO Systems Integration workshop.
 * 04/22: I gave a talk at the University of Wisconsin-Madison, titled "Transforming Towards a Sustainable Future: Artificial Intelligence in Next Generation Energy Systems Sensing, Modeling, and Optimization".